Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 https://www.electronics-notes.com/articles/radio/rf-attenuators/what-is-an-rf-attenuator-types.php

-Attenuation is the degradation of signal stregth during transmission, this is causes inteferance to devices close to the transmitting device which might cause it to loss data.
-Attenuation is reprenseted using decibels(dB).
-Decibels are the logarithms amplification by a factor of 10 by an input signal and devided by the output .
+Attenuation is the degradation of signal strength during transmission, this is causes interference to devices close to the transmitting device which might cause it to loss data.
+Attenuation is represented using decibels(dB).
+Decibels are the logarithms amplification by a factor of 10 by an input signal and divided by the output .

 ![FORMULA](https://wikimedia.org/api/rest_v1/media/math/render/svg/db593d0adac70afe8299b6e46a122719a48fc0a9)

-Attenuation decreases the efficiency of a transmitted electrical signal due the absorbsion or scattering of the photons.
-One of the main benefits of using 2.4ghz for protocols like wifi and bluetooth is the lack of inteference due to weather conditions.
+Attenuation decreases the efficiency of a transmitted electrical signal due the absorption or scattering of the photons.
+One of the main benefits of using 2.4ghz for protocols like WiFi and Bluetooth is the lack of interference due to weather conditions.

 ## Notes on "Investigating Radio Frequency Vulnerabilities in IoT(Using a HackRF)"

 1. Using a non resonant antenna for 2.4ghz will cause high Standing wave ratio which will result in loss of packets , loss of power and possible damage to electronic components of the HackRF.
 Even at 1.1Ghz the closest resonant harmonic frequency which is 2.2ghz which is still very far away from 2.4GHz .
 It is offset by 200 mhz .

-## Securing ZigBee Communications Against ConstantJamming Attack Using Neural Network
+## Securing ZigBee Communications Against Constant Jamming Attack Using Neural Network

-1. ZigBee receiver suffers from larger than 90% packeterror rate.
+1. ZigBee receiver suffers from larger than 90% packet error rate.
-2. Uses spectrum spreading to stop interferance but in reality fails.
+2. Uses spectrum spreading to stop interference but in reality fails.
-3. Using greater that -1.6 dB of noise will interupt the signal.
+3. Using greater that -1.6 dB of noise will interrupt the signal.

 ### Criticism

-1. Makes the assumption that interference cancelation just using more power in the case of "wifi" .
+1. Makes the assumption that interference cancellation just using more power in the case of "wifi" .
 2. Assumes Zigbee devices has two antennas, but in reality will not work on devices using only one.
-3. Need extra device to actually test for interferance and try to avoid it .
+3. Need extra device to actually test for interference and try to avoid it .

 ## A Database for the Radio Frequency Fingerprinting of Bluetooth Devices

-Very interesting paper but requires very specilied hardware to actually function 250Msps is very high
+Very interesting paper but requires very specified hardware to actually function 250Msps is very high

-## A Technical Review of Wireless security for theInternet of things: Software Defined Radioperspective
+## A Technical Review of Wireless security for the Internet of things: Software Defined Radio perspective
-Intersting ideas for attacks but most of them can be achieved with cheap SDR hardware like the RTL_SDR , NooElec smart sdr.
+Interesting ideas for attacks but most of them can be achieved with cheap SDR hardware like the RTL_SDR , NooElec smart sdr.
 Rebroadcasting ACARS packets is nothing new or difficult to do.
 It can be done easily with a Baofeng UV-5R and a cheap arduino or raspberry pi .

 ## GNU RADIO ZIGBEE sketches
 ### Receiving

 Using the hackrf we set it to receive at a frequency "X" wiht a sample rate of 5 Msps and a IF gain of 16db and Baseband gain of 16db.
-We then resammple the signal through a low pass filter to remove any unwanted noise.
+We then resample the signal through a low pass filter to remove any unwanted noise.
 We save the capture data as a binary file using File Sink.

 ### Analysing